-Smoking causes the development of sight-threatening eye diseases — but did you know that myopia can also increase your risk of these serious eye disease?
+Smoking can lead to the development of sight-threatening eye diseases — but did you know that myopia can also increase your risk of these serious eye diseases?

 This article will explain why high myopia and smoking are both risk factors for ocular disease, as well as what you can do to protect your eye health and vision.